fpgasystems/sgrt/hacc-validation/overleaf/sgutil-validate-mpi.md

 ## Message passing interface validation with mpich
 In this experiment, we are using CLI’s **`sgutil validate mpi`** command to verify MPI message-passing standard on the ETHZ-HACC network.
-In order to run this experiment, **you should be sure to have the capability to SSH into the remote server from your local server.** Assuming that alveo-u55c-01 is your local server and alveo-u55c-02 is your single remote server, you should be able to run the following command:
+In order to run this experiment, **you should be sure to have the capability to SSH into the remote server from your local server.** Assuming that alveo-u55c-01 is your local server and alveo-u55c-02 is one of your remote servers, you should be able to run the following command:

 * **alveo-u55c-01:~$ ssh alveo-u55c-02**